bingeli1212/nitrile-preview/doc/DOC-diagram.md

   "save:<string>" and "load:<string>" where <string> expresses
   a string.

-+ set nodeid <integer>
++ set id <integer>

-  Set the "nodeid" to an integer greater or equal to 0.
-This integer will be used as the name of a new node if autonodeid-style option is set to 1, and the this integer is automatically incremented by 1 after it has been assigned to a node as its node name.
+  Set the "id" to an integer greater or equal to 0.
+This integer is currently used by the 'node' operation when its ID is an underscore, in which case it will be replaced by the an integer that is one greater than the last assigned ID.

 The 'refx', 'refy', and 'refs' parameters can be set at any point during a drawing.
 It can be compared to a "transform" of a SVG